-Scotch bonnet pepper sauce recipe is a true game changer so learn how to make your very own homemade flaming hot pepper sauce that’s great for meat or a even side serving condiment.
+This Scotch bonnet pepper sauce recipe is a true game changer so learn how to make your very own homemade flaming hot pepper sauce that’s great for meat or a even side serving condiment.

 I love hot sauce, believe me I really do, it’s in my DNA so it’s about to go down.
 Prior to my blogging days I would venture off to the supermarket and pick up a bottle or two, this was during the days before I started to make my very own Browning Sauce.

 Sometimes I would hate it when I saw a bottle of hot sauce, scoop it up, only to find one of the main ingredients was vinegar.